 How reliable are electric propulsion systems?

 Electric propulsions systems are highly reliable.
-The reason for this is the simplistic system of an electric motor and the marine engineering of our electric management system.
-Simply put, our system has 4 moving parts whilst on average a combustion engine has over 200 moving parts.
+The reason for this is the simplicity of an electric motor linked to our marine electric management system.
+Simply put, our system has four moving parts, whilst on average a combustion engine has over 200 moving parts.
 This explains how Evoy can achieve a highly reliable and robust system.

 Do you refer to the peak or continuous power of the electric engine?

-As our system has been designed for commercial use we have derated our system to continuous power.
+Our system has been designed for commercial use.
+We have de-rated our system to continuous power.

 Won’t the extra torque kill my stern drive?
 Can I keep the same propeller?

 Evoy’s computerised engine controller can be set with parameters that match the stern drive’s torque ratings.
-Retaining the existing propeller is most likely an option as the computerised engine controller and electric motor can be selected to match rpm and torque.
+Retaining the existing propeller is most likely an option, as the computerised engine controller and electric motor can be selected to match rpm and torque.
 However, changing the propeller may be desirable in order to achieve increased operational efficiency.
 In a retrofit, we will usually recommend that the stern drive is changed at the same time as the propulsion system.
-The main cause is that when an ICE goes in gear it connects with 600 – 1000 rpm which can be really hard on the stern drive.
-This is avoided with electric drive as it is controllable all the way from 0 rpm and we recommend you to start with a clean sheet, so you do not have any unpleasant surprises with your drive.
+The main reason is that when an ICE goes in gear, it connects at 600 – 1000 rpm which can be really hard on the stern drive.
+This is avoided with an electric drive, as it can connect to the stern drive at 0 rpm.
+We recommend you start with a “clean sheet”, by replacing your stern drive, so you do not have any unpleasant surprises.

 Some claim my boat will plane faster and easier with electric propulsion, is that true?

-Torque is no longer a factor with electric systems.
-The full torque from 0 rpm (or as programmed to fit your choice of tech to transfer the power to the water) from an electric propulsion system allows you to achieve a plane with your boat more efficiently and faster.
+Unlike ICE, the full torque of an electric motor can be available from 0 rpm (depending on your programming choices).
+Thus, an electric propulsion system allows you to achieve a plane with your boat more efficiently and faster.